-- The cost of study abroad includes, but is not limited to: a registration fee, Quinnipiac’s study abroad tuition and residence fees (less the dining service fee) and an obligatory overseas emergency medical insurance and security assistance fee.
-If the cost of the study abroad program exceeds the sum of Quinnipiac’s tuition and housing, the difference will be paid to Quinnipiac by the student.
-The student is also responsible for paying any refundable security deposits, program application fees and/or program withdrawal fees.
-Additional expenses include but are not limited to: airfare, visas, meals, academic materials, lab fees, Internet usage, public transportation, personal travel, etc.
+- The cost of study abroad includes, but is not limited to: Quinnipiac's tuition and residence fees (less the dining service fee) and required overseas emergency medical insurance and security assistance fee.
+The student is also responsible for paying security deposits, program application fees and/or program withdrawal fees.
+Additional expenses include, but are not limited to airfare, visas, passports, meals, academic materials, lab fees, internet usage, public transportation, personal travel, etc.

 - Students are required to live at the study abroad program residence facility.

 - Students who receive financial assistance at Quinnipiac may apply their financial aid for study abroad, including federal aid, state grants, college grants and scholarships.
 Work-study cannot be applied.